mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 CryptImportKey failed for DES-CBC key

-$ openssl des-cbc -d -in test.enc -K 3f8f244ad43255a9 -iv 0000000000000000 # Let's try to decrypt our "test" file test # Yeah :) DES-CBC is the algo we're lookin for
+$ openssl des-cbc -d -in test.enc -K 3f8f244ad43255a9 -iv 0000000000000000 # Let's try to decrypt our "test" file test # Yeah :) DES-CBC is the algo we're looking for
 {% endhighlight %}

 The seed value might look familiar (or not) to you; it's actually the current [Unix epoch time](https://en.wikipedia.org/wiki/Unix_time).
 Since we know approximatively when the file was encrypted, we can easily iterate through all the Unix epoch times between between 7pm and 9pm UTC on December 6, 2019, derive the key for each of these timestamps, and try to decrypt the file for each of these keys.
-There are only 7200 seconds in the given timeframe, so we'll only have 7200 keys to try; that's pretty easy.
+There are only 7200 seconds in the given timeframe, so we'll only have 7200 keys to try; that's definitely within our reach.

 We just need to know how to derive the key from the seed.
 Here we can try to decompile the tool (using the debug symbol to generate something human-readable) and locate the part that generates the key from the seed.
 After some googling, I found the decompiler [retdec](https://github.com/avast/retdec), which is free (and licensed under MIT license) and supports use of debug symbols: